 This game is based on the history of Nicaraguan Sign Language.
-Nicaragua in the 1970s had no form of sign language.
+Nicaragua in the 1970s had no official form of sign language.
 In 1977, something happened.
-Fifty deaf children from across the country were brought together to an experimental school in Managua.
-Without a shared language to express themselves, the children did the only thing they could -- they created one.
+Fifty deaf children from across the country were brought together to a school in Managua.
+Without a shared language to express themselves, the children did something remarkable—they created one.
 In Sign, we follow a story inspired by that journey.

 You can download the free digital edition here (booklet and cards).
 Sign is also available digitally in Dutch (booklet, cards - courtesy of Willeke Kort), and Norwegian (booklet, cards - courtesy of Aleksander Husøy).

 Other links of interest:

 - An interview with native speakers of ISN (Nicaraguan Sign Language)

 - Reflections on our first trip with the Nicaraguan Sign Language Projects to support language education in Bilwi and Waspam.